 - Switch it up!
 We love these bars as they are, but you could easily add a handful of chocolate chips to add some chocolate flavor to the bars!
 Pecan and chocolate pair beautifully, after all.

 - How to store: Store in the refrigerator in an airtight food storage container for up to 5 days.

 … YUM.
 That’s all I’ve gotta say, y’all, and I truly hope you’ve enjoyed this Thanksgiving celebration as much as I have!

-- ½ cup unsalted butter (1 stick), softened
+- ½ cup unsalted butter, softened

 - ¼ cup unsweetened applesauce

-- ½ cup dark brown sugar
+- ½ cup brown sugar (dark or light work)

 - 1 cup unbleached all-purpose flour

 - 1 cup rolled oats (not the instant kind)